LuisD-Dev/LuisD-Dev/README.md

 <br>

-A web platform created to help users find pets available for adoption.
+A web platform created to help users find pets available for adoption and submit adoption requests.

 ### Technologies